Forest Fest Fun is on Saturday, June 4th!

 Hillside School opened its doors as a grade 3–6 school in September of 1962.
 It is situated on 20 acres of land that was sold to the district for $1.00.
 Mr. Walter Kritzberger was the first principal.
 It was a 3-6 school until June of 1964.
 In September of 1964, Van Holten was opened as the new K-4 school.
 Hillside then became a middle school housing 5th, 6th, 7th and 8th grade students.
 All the third and fourth grade students and teachers were transferred to Van Holten.

 The next major transition for Hillside School revolved around the closing of Washington School in 1979.
 A large number of students and faculty from Washington School were transferred to Hillside.
-Walter Kritzberger retired, and Wilson Bethard, who was the principal of Washington School, became the new principal of Hillside.
+Mr. Kritzberger retired, and Mr. Wilson Bethard, who was the principal of Washington School, became the new principal of Hillside.
 The fifth graders were transferred out of Hillside, now making Hillside a Grades 6, 7 and 8 school.
 It was at this time that Hillside piloted Team Teaching.

-Hillside remained an intermediate school housing grades 4 and 5, until September, 2006, when it was converted to a Grade 5 and 6 school.
+Hillside remained an intermediate school housing grades 4 and 5 until September, 2006, when it was converted to a Grade 5 and 6 school.
 With this conversion, came a new 3-story addition that included project/science rooms, small group rooms, music rooms, a computer lab and an auxiliary gym.
-Hillside continues it’s participation as a Roots and Shoots school today.
+Hillside continues its participation as a Roots and Shoots school today.